 Check Water Level: The pool water level should be mid-tile at all times.
 It can be a little low or high, but if it gets too high the skimmer stops skimming, and if too low, the pump can suck-in air, lose prime and stop pumping.
 First step when you arrive is to eyeball the pool water level, and if needed, set a hose on the edge of the pool (so you can hear it and see it splashing).
 Putting your car keys on the hose spigot is another good way to remember to shut off the water before you leave!

 Check Filter Pressure: Every pool filter has a pressure gauge located near the top of the filter tank, which indicates system pressure.
 Some run low, under 10 psi, and some systems run higher, over 20 psi.
 When pressure gets too high, the water moves more slowly through the filter, and the pump often becomes louder.
-When the gauge reads 7 to 9 psi above the clean, starting pressure, it’s time to backwash the filter or remove and clean the filter cartridge.
-Marking the gauge dial with a Sharpie is a good way to remember the clean pressure reading.
+When the gauge reads 7 to 9 psi above the clean, starting pressure, it’s time to backwash the a sand or D.E. filter or remove and clean the filter cartridge.
+Marking the gauge dial with a Sharpie is a good way to know the clean pressure reading.